mohammedyaqub/gotchas/interviewquestions/go-interview-ques.md

 ### 19. What is the difference between goroutine and os thread?
 | __goroutine__                                       | __os thread__
   -------------                                   | -------------
-- Growable Stacks and go routine size is approx 2kb | __OS thread has a fixed-size block of memory (often as large as 2MB) for its stack__ eg :=1000thread == 2GB
+1.Growable Stacks and go routine size is approx 2kb | __OS thread has a fixed-size block of memory (often as large as 2MB) for its stack__ eg :=1000thread == 2GB
-- go routine are scheduled by go runtime            |  OS threads are scheduled by the OS kernel switch between go routine is not much time consuming|switching between thread is time consuming      compared to go routine which slow down
-- whenever the go routine is blocked on os thread the
+2.go routine are scheduled by go runtime            |  OS threads are scheduled by the OS kernel 3.switch between go routine is not much time consuming|switching between thread is time consuming compared to go routine which slow down whenever the go routine is blocked on os thread the

-The Go runtime multiplexes a potentially large number of goroutines onto a smaller number of OS threads, and whichever goroutines blocked on I/O are handled efficiently using go runtime  facilities.
-Goroutines have tiny stacks that grow as needed, so it is practical to have hundreds of thousands of goroutines in your program.
-This allows the programmer to use concurrency to structure their program without being overly concerned with thread overhead.
+- The Go runtime multiplexes a potentially large number of goroutines onto a smaller number of OS threads,
+-  whichever goroutines blocked on I/O are handled efficiently using go runtime facilities.
+-  Goroutines have tiny stacks that grow as needed and shrink, so it is practical to have hundreds of thousands of goroutines in your program.
+-  This allows the programmer to use concurrency to structure their program without being overly concerned with thread overhead.
-In go routines “Green threads”, which means the Go runtime does the scheduling, not the OS.
-The runtime multiplexes the goroutines onto real OS threads, the number of which is controlled by GOMAXPROCS.
+- In go routines “Green threads”, which means the Go runtime does the scheduling, not the OS.
+- The runtime multiplexes the goroutines onto real OS threads, the number of which is controlled by GOMAXPROCS.
 Typically you’ll want to set this to the number of cores on your system, to maximize potential parellelism.

 ###  20.How goroutines works
 Syntactically, a go statement is an ordinary function or method call prefixed by the keyword go.